DavidPrecopia/Lists/README.md

 # Lists

-Easily keep track of task that need to be complete across multiple devices.
+Keep track of task that need to be complete across multiple devices.

 Features